 Academic Success Fellows

 An upper-division academic success fellow for each first year class—in most cases, someone who took the class previously with the same professor, did very well in the class, and attends the class again with you—will be available to help you develop effective law school study skills.
-The academic success fellows hold weekly office hours, open to all first years, in the Academic Success Resource Center.
-The office hour schedule is posted on the bulletin board outside the Academic Success Resource Center.
+The academic success fellows hold weekly office hours, open to all first year students.
+The office hour schedule is posted online and the bulletin board outside the Academic Success Resource Center, at Warren Hall room 206.
+Be sure to check the bulletin board weekly for any changes or cancellations.

-All academic success fellows prepare hypotheticals and quizzes that you can use on your own or in your own study groups each week to help you master the material.
+For each first year class, academic success fellows prepare hypotheticals and quizzes that you can use on your own or in your own study groups each week to help you master the material.
 These handouts are available on TWEN starting a week or two after classes begin.
+Instructions for accessing TWEN are posted online, as well as on the bulletin board located outside of Warren Hall room 206.

 - Writing ability based on LSAT writing sample